-[This post is an entry in Truth on the Market’s FTC UMC Rulemaking symposium.
+[This post is an entry in Truth on the Market’s continuing FTC UMC Rulemaking symposium.
 You can find other posts at the symposium page here.
 Truth on the Market also invites academics, practitioners, and other antitrust/regulation commentators to send us 1,500-4,000 word responses for potential inclusion in the symposium.]

 The Federal Trade Commission’s (FTC) Aug.
 22 Advance Notice of Proposed Rulemaking on Commercial Surveillance and Data Security (ANPRM) is breathtaking in its scope.
 For an overview summary, see this Aug.
 11 FTC press release.